tanglang96/DataLoaders_DALI/README.md

 ## Requirements

-You only need to install nvidia-dali package
+You only need to install nvidia-dali package and version should be >= 0.12, we've tested version 0.11 and it didn't work

 ```bash
 #for cuda9.0